 DELETE FROM wp_commentmeta WHERE comment_id NOT IN ( SELECT comment_id FROM wp_comments );

-Then, press the Go button to the bottom right.
+- Then, press the Go button at the bottom right.

-If any content was removed, PHPMyAdmin will let you know the number of rows affected.
-If there was not any content to remove, it will simply say that MySQL returned an empty result.
+- If any content was removed, PHPMyAdmin will let you know the number of rows affected.
+If there was not any content to remove, it would simply say that MySQL returned an empty result.

-Your should now know how to easily clean up the wp_commentmeta table in your database.
+You should now know how to quickly clean up the wp_commentmeta table in your database.
 Following these steps regularly will ensure that the table in your MySQL database is running in top shape.